 To ensure teaching is pitched at the appropriate level, students are taught in sets and will be entered for either the foundation or higher tier exams.
-At present, students in sets 1-3 are entered at the higher tier and sets 4 - 7 at foundation tier.
-Internal test results, homework marks and teacher knowledge are all taken into consideration when deciding on the most appropriate set for a student.
+At present, students in sets 1- 3 are entered at the higher tier and sets 4 - 7 at foundation tier.
+Internal test results, homework marks and teacher assessment are all taken into consideration when deciding on the most appropriate set for a student.
 Setting is regularly reviewed to ensure that each student is in the correct ability set.
 All students have the opportunity to complete an exam in GCSE Maths.
-The more able students in set 1 may also study for a second level 2 qualification in AQA Further Maths.
+The more able students in set 1 may also study for a second level 2 qualification in AQA Further Maths and another in statistics.
+Please see page 33 for further information.
 Students in the lowest ability set may access the Edexcel Entry Level certificate depending on their specific learning requirements.

+Assessment

-Assessment: All students will complete the formal GCSE exams in May/June of Year 11.
+All students will complete the formal GCSE exams in May/June of Year 11.
 There will be three exam papers, one without a calculator and two with.
 Each paper will last 1 hour and 30 minutes.
 Each paper is marked out of 80.
 As a department, we feel that the students will benefit from regular assessment.
 This will follow the structure shown below.

-Year Autumn Term Spring Term Summer Term

-9 Dec 2021 March 2022 July 2022

-Edexcel Internal Assessment 1 Edexcel Internal Assessment 2 Edexcel Internal Assessment 3

-10 Dec 2022 March 2023 July 2023

-Edexcel Internal Assessment 4 Edexcel Internal Assessment 5 Mock Exam Papers

-11 Dec 2023 March 2024 May/June 2024

-Mock Exam Papers Mock Exam Papers GCSE Exams

-2 Papers (1 x no calc/1 x calc) 3 papers

-(1 x no calc/2 x calc)
+Year Autumn Term Spring Term Summer Term 9 Dec 2023 March 2024 July 2024 Edexcel Internal Assessment 1 Edexcel Internal Assessment 2 Edexcel Internal Assessment 3 10 Dec 2024 March 2025 July 2025 Edexcel Internal Assessment 4 Edexcel Internal Assessment 5 Mock Exam Papers 11 Dec 2025 Mock Exam Papers 2 Papers (1 x no calc/1 x calc) March 2026 Mock Exam Papers May/June 2026 GCSE Exams 3 papers (1 x no calc/2 x calc)